nothke/NDraw/README.md

 See NDrawExample.cs for other examples.

+## Optional components
+The necessary components are __Drawer.cs__, which is the MonoBehaviour that draws the lines at the end of the frame, and __DrawCore.cs__, which contains the point and color caches used by the Drawer.
+Everything else is optional, for example if you just want to draw lines and rays you can keep the DrawLines.cs and remove all other scripts from the project.

 ## Extending
 The whole library is a set of partial static classes and new drawing functions can be very easily added in separate files.
-But make sure to put `if (!Drawer.Exists) return;` on top of your methods since it may cause a memory leak if the Drawer doesn't exit in scene.
+But make sure to put `if (!Drawer.Exists) return;` on top of your methods since it may cause a memory leak if the Drawer doesn't exist in the scene.
 For examples, just take a look at Draw classes like `DrawShapes.cs`